 Most lead-acid batteries have warranties of five years or fewer.
 You can expect to see warranties of ten years or more for lithium-ion batteries.

 Like anything using electricity, temperature is a constantly important consideration.
 Batteries won’t do well in either extreme heat or extreme cold.
 The best place for a solar battery is in a temperature-controlled space where it won’t be exposed to the elements.

 Typically, you use your car often enough that the battery does not have a chance to lose its charge.
 However, batteries in cars that have not been driven for days or weeks will eventually go dead.
-In order to prevent this, you can attach a solar battery trickle charger to the car’s battery.
+In order to prevent this, you can attach a solar battery trickle charger for car battery to your vehicle’s starter battery.

 Remember, your RV does not have to be parked in direct sunlight.
 Only the flexible solar panel needs sun exposure to work.
 If your RV is stored in the shade or within a building, simply run wires from the panel to the battery.
 The flexible solar panel can be attached to the roof of your storage building so that it gets maximum sunlight.

 If you own a boat or other marine equipment, you know just how frustrating a dead battery can be.
 You carefully plan a trip to the lake or bay, only to find that your boat’s battery is dead.
 Keeping your boat battery charged is often a challenge, especially if you store it at a marina, as there is little to no access to power outlets.

 Fortunately, solar battery trickle chargers present the perfect solution.
 The solar panel can be placed on the deck of your boat, and the alligator clips can easily be connected to the battery.
 This setup ensures that your boat is ready to use all year round.

 Solar battery trickle chargers are a great way of keeping all of your outdoor equipment charged and ready to go.
 This coverage includes four-wheelers, ATVs, side by sides, tractors, riding lawn mowers, and more.